AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/advanced-tasks-overview.md

 ---
 # Advanced tasks overview

 Go beyond the basics with these advanced tools in Acrobat.
-Learn how to create an Action to repeat mundane tasks, remove sensitive information, reduce and optimize large files, quickly gather form data, and create universally Accessible PDF files.
+Learn how to create an Action to automate repetitive tasks, remove sensitive information, optimize large files, gather form data, and produce accessible PDFs.
 Check out this expertly curated [playlist](https://experienceleague.adobe.com/en/playlists/acrobat-peform-advanced-tasks) for performing advanced tasks in Acrobat.

 ## What's new